Re-visiting the 1987 stock market crash!

 The findings of SEC (Securities Exchange Commission) which revealed a number of insider trading deals created a wave of worry among many investors.
 At the same time, the country had a growing level of inflation.
 To prevent the inflation, the Federal Reserve raised the short term interest rate.
 As a result, hedgers and portfolio investors started hedging their position to protect themselves from another possible market downturn.
 As a consequence, on 19th October 1987, the stock market went down along with the future and options market which resulted in a massive downgrade of stocks and a high call of sell in the market.
 Investor confidence was lost and the market was trading in red on that day and drove away all the wealth of the investors.

 Nearly $500 billion in market cap was eroded from the market from the Dow Jones Industrial Average (DJIA).
 Similar market reactions were noted across the globe.
 Many people lost millions of dollars instantly.
-The government’s announcements of inflation and budget deficit also fuelled the fire in the market which lead to instant selling of all those junk bonds and shares which led to decline in the prices.
+The government’s announcements of inflation and budget deficit also fueled the fire in the market which led to instant selling of all those junk bonds and shares which led to decline in the prices.
 Another factor was the record margin calls that accompanied the large price changes.
 The economy went into a slump and the government decided to intervene and introduce various policies and changes to prevent it from happening again.

 After the crash, the Federal Reserve decided to intervene.
 The short term interest rates were lowered in order to prevent the liquidity crunch in the market by making access to cheaper credit.
 The markets recovered quickly after the crash and by the end of the fiscal year, the Dow-Jones showed a steep recovery by again climbing up.
-However the crash showed the weakness in the economy of the country.
+However, the crash showed the weakness in the economy of the country.

 We hope you liked this article.
 For receiving regular updates from the world of financial markets, subscribe us via email and we will deliver our next article, right in your mailbox!